MicrosoftDocs/entra-docs/docs/verified-id/how-to-use-quickstart-idtoken.md

 1. In **Redirect URI (optional)**, select **Public client/native (mobile & desktop)**, and then enter **vcclient://openid/**.

-If you want to be able to test what claims are in the Microsoft Entra token, do the following:
+If you want to check the claims included in the Microsoft Entra ID token, take the following steps:

 1. On the left pane, select **Authentication**> **Add platform** > **Web**.